MatejKovacic/fido2luks-extended/README.md

    /etc/crypttab
    ```

-4. Generate a new initramfs with `update-initramfs -u`.
+4. Generate a new initramfs with `update-initramfs -u -k all`.

 That's it.
 Next time you boot the system, `fido2luks-extended` should detect if your FIDO2 token (security USB key) is inserted and use it to unlock the LUKS volume.
 If the token is not detected then it will fall back to using a regular passphrase as usual (this is here called "recovery passphrase").